Yevgeny Khrunov: Early life

 Yevgeny Khrunov was born on 10 September 1933 to Vasily Yegorevich and Agrafena Nikolayevna.
-Nicknamed “Zhenya” he had five brothers and two sisters.
+Nicknamed "Zhenya", he had five brothers and two sisters.
 Khrunov's family was a farming family.
 Khrunov married Svetlana Sokolyuk and had a son on 13 July 1959.

 He was born in Prudy, Tula Oblast, Russian SFSR.

 Education and career

 Khrunov began officially being schooled in 1941.
-Khrunov was initially interested in pursuing farming in studies.
+He was initially interested in pursuing farming in studies.
 His interest in flying would soon follow after he watched the planes during wartime.
 Once he graduated from primary school he enrolled at Kashira Agricultural Secondary School on scholarship and would graduate from there in 1952.
 His teachers regularly spoke highly of him and considered him a hard working student.
 In 1952 Khrunov was also drafted into the Soviet Army where he would follow his interests in becoming a pilot and apply for pilot school.
 Khrunov was accepted and continued school in the military at Pavlograd in Ukraine.
 Khrunov later transferred to the Serov Higher Air Force School in Rostov Oblast, Southwestern Russia.
 Upon graduation he would receive the rank of Lieutenant.
 Khrunov later received another promotion to senior lieutenant on 6 August 1958.
 The following year Khrunov was interviewed along with Gorbatko in regards to becoming a cosmonaut although they were not expressly told that was what they were being interviewed for.
 Both Gorbatko and Khrunov were evaluated in medical exams and approved for training to become cosmonauts.